percona/pmm/doc/source/deploy/index.rst

 * :ref:`RPM packages for Red Hat or CentOS <install-client-yum>`

-It is recommended that you install your |product-abbrev| client by using the software repository of your system.
+It is recommended that you install your |product-abbrev| client by using the software repository for your system.
 If this option does not work for you,
 |company-name| provides downloadable |product-abbrev| client packages
 from the `Download Percona Monitoring and Management
 <https://www.percona.com/downloads/pmm-client>`_ page.